Skip to content

 - bucketName: s-jeff-shared

-grantee: joe
+grantee: s-joe

 permission: ReadOnly